Skip to content

 Who to contact

-The management of all public housing in County Durham is undertaken by Housing Associations, please contact your housing provider for more information about this scheme.
+If you are a tenant of a Housing Associations, contact your housing provider for more information about Right to Acquire, which is a scheme for non-council tenants.
 Note: we deal with Right to Buy and Right to Acquire applications on behalf of Believe Housing Limited.

 Deeds